 A comprehensive list of HKUST’s approved courses can be found in the Academic Calendar’s Course Catalogue on the HKUST website.
 Not all courses are offered every term.
 The courses offered and class timetables are usually confirmed the week before course registration begins.
 Each course has a four-digit vector.
 The first three digits denote the number of hours per week spent on lectures, discussions (tutorials) and laboratory work.
 The last digit indicates the number of credits assigned to that course.

 All students, including exchange-in students, register for courses through HKUST’s web-based course registration system, which is accessed via the University intranet.
-Global Student Programs Office (GSPO) / The School of Humanities & Social Science will send each student his/her HKUST student ID number to set up the network account in order to access the HKUST intranet before the start of course registration.
+Office of Global Learning (OGL) / The School of Humanities & Social Science will send each student his/her HKUST student ID number to set up the network account in order to access the HKUST intranet before the start of course registration.
 Course registration usually takes place in late July or early August for the following Fall term and in early January for the following Spring term.

-The Global Student Programs Office (GSPO) / School of Humanities & Social Science will email the exact dates for course registration to all exchange-in students around a month before registration starts.
+The Office of Global Learning (OGL) / School of Humanities & Social Science will email the exact dates for course registration to all exchange-in students around a month before registration starts.
 Due to the significant time difference between your home country and Hong Kong, you may leave enough time for course registration so that you will not miss the deadline.

 Most courses at HKUST carry three credits, with three hours of lectures per week.
 The normal study load for UG exchange students is five courses per term, adding up to about 15 credits.
 UG exchange students are not allowed to take more than 18 credits in one term.